 3 Reasons You Should Take A Vacation — By Yourself

 You’ve read all the research, you’ve mapped out where you want to go, and you’re ready to plan for vacation.
 But when it came time to compare calendars with your family, friends, and companions it’s been harder than you anticipated to get on the same page.
 Don’t get discouraged, you can still make your vacation happen.
-Sure, it's great to vacation with the people we love — a sentiment echoed by Jillian Dara Rinehimer in her recent post for Thrive Global — that we can get the most out of vacation when we share those moments with someone else.
+Sure, it’s great to vacation with the people we love — a sentiment echoed by Jillian Dara Rinehimer in a post for Thrive Global — that we can get the most out of vacation when we share those moments with someone else.

 But spare us a moment for a simple counter-argument: taking a vacation by yourself can be just as—and in some cases, even more—valuable as one you share with others.
 Here are three reasons why.

 So what if your friends don’t share the same travel ambitions as you?
 That doesn’t mean you have to give up on your bucket list.
 It might be a tough one for the introverts out there, but just because you’re not vacationing with someone in tow doesn’t mean that you can’t foster the same bonds with new people in new places.
 Creating new relationships with people can be one of the most rewarding aspects of vacationing by yourself.
 Visit the local watering hole, take a course at a local community center, or just strike up a conversation — you might be able to make a new lifelong friend when you take a day by yourself.

 2. You’ll have a real opportunity to reconnect with yourself.